What Is Retail Banking?

 These banks include:

-- Large banks: These are often the household names in consumer banking that you’re familiar with; they often have physical branches on busy street corners.
+- Large banks: These are often the household names with which you are familiar in consumer banking.
+They often have physical branches on busy street corners.

 - Small institutions and community banks: These are also brick-and-mortar banks that offer retail banking services.
 Small banks usually have a smaller U.S. deposit market share than large banks, but they may operate in multiple locations.
 Community banks focus on providing consumer banking to a particular community; they usually have a smaller footprint and accept deposits and make loans locally.